 Curriculum and Learning Activities

 Fellows begin the training year with a three-week orientation period where they can shadow faculty in clinical areas where they provide direct services, didactic lectures on specific medical populations and evidence-based behavioral interventions.
 In the fall, the Psychology Section conference offers opportunities for fellows to learn from faculty peer-review case presentations.
 Over the course of the year fellows transition to leading the peer-review cases and educational presentations to facilitate discussion in a collegial manner.
-Fellows also participate in Child Development and Behavioral Conference (CDBC) which focuses on clinical skills and developmental theories in the fall and progress toward specific clinical and ethical considerations in the spring.
+Fellows also participate in the Child Development and Behavioral Conference (CDBC) which focuses on clinical skills and developmental theories in the fall and progress toward specific clinical and ethical considerations in the spring.

 Samples of the Psychology Conference and CDBC calendars